 TU offers several housing and dining plan options with different prices.

 TU "On-Campus Housing and Meals" estimates are based on a Multiple Occupancy in Standard University Housing, and our most popular meal plan (14 meals/week plus meal points).
-For more details on the current 2012-13 rates, visit the Bursar's Office.
+For more details on TU's current 2014-15 rates, visit the Bursar's Office.

 The Shopping Sheet “Net Cost” is not an estimate of your total school charges after aid.

-At every school, your Shopping Sheet “Net Cost” will always be much higher than your estimated school charges because it is based an estimate of your total educational costs that includes estimated Direct Costs from your school and allowances for Indirect Costs that are usually not paid to your school, such as
+At every school, your Shopping Sheet “Net Cost” will always be much higher than your estimated school charges because it is always includes estimated Direct Costs from your school and allowances for Indirect Costs that are usually not paid to your school, such as

-( TU's Transportation Allowance does includes a $303 estimate for our parking permit.)
+Transportation and Personal expenses and “Off-Campus" Housing and meal costs.
+(TU's Transportation Allowance does include a $330* estimate for our parking permit.)

 Because the Allowances for these Indirect Costs can vary widely between schools, they can distort valid comparisons of each school’s Direct Costs.